List of 24 Gemstones with Names, Colors, & Pictures

 In addition to stunning rich reds, Spinel can be discovered in orange, beautiful pastel pink, and purple tones.
 Of particular passion is a brilliant, warm pink with a tint of orange mined in Burma.
 It is among the most fantastic gemstone colors and unlike any other treasure.
 Spinel can also be found in gorgeous blues, which are exceptionally rare.

-A Spinel is thought to protect the owner from harm, fix up differences, and calm away unhappiness.
+A Spinel is thought to protect the owner from harm, resolve differences, and calm unhappiness.
 Nevertheless, its charm is the variety of rich, fantastic, and affordable colors.

 Tanzanite